busilogic/fitbitCalibrate/README.md

 ### Test Input Files
 * inputData.txt
+* Other input files for bad input tests start with the word "bad"

 # To Improve the Code
 * Code is like art, it is never done.
 It can always be tweaked and improved.